AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-03-FractionalCalculus.md

 **S2: Duffie, Pan & Singleton (2000).** "Transform Analysis and Asset Pricing for Affine Jump-Diffusions," SSRN.

-A note on labeling: the project page identifies this reference as "SVJJ" (Stochastic Volatility with Joint Jumps), which is informal shorthand.
+A note on labeling: this reference is not infrequently referred to as "SVJJ" (Stochastic Volatility with Joint Jumps), which is informal shorthand.
 The linked SSRN paper is titled "Transform Analysis and Asset Pricing for Affine Jump-Diffusions" and treats a broader class of models.
 The SVJJ model is a specific instance within the affine jump-diffusion framework that Duffie, Pan, and Singleton develop.

 The paper's contribution is methodological: it provides a unified transform-based approach to pricing derivatives in models where the state vector follows an affine jump-diffusion process.
 The key technical result is that the characteristic function of affine processes satisfies a system of generalized Riccati ODEs, which can be solved (often in closed form) to yield option prices via Fourier inversion.
 This framework subsumes Black-Scholes, Heston, and various jump-diffusion models as special cases.